alex-shattu/zmk-dongle-keymap-sysmon/README.md

 Rules for that table:

 - One row of 36 entries per layer, in binding order: three rows of 5+5, then the 3+3 thumbs.
-Layers in the same order as your keymap node.
+Layers in the same order as your keymap node, and **one row per layer you have** — the layer count is the one thing not checked at build time, so a layer the table is missing is drawn as an empty grid.
 - `NULL` for `&none` — the key is drawn as an empty slot.
 - Spell `&trans` out with the legend it falls through to.
 - Hold-taps get their tap side: `&hml LSHIFT A` is `"a"`.